 Jerry studied in the early ’70s at the Pilchuck Glass School under the direction of famed glass artists Dale Chihuly and Fritz Dreisbach.
 In addition to creating art, Jerry and the other Water Street faculty help to teach and inspire the next generation of glass artists.

-Jerry’s nature-inspired pieces — flowers, vines, leaves — add a warm and inviting atmosphere to spaces throughout the hospital, such as near patient elevators and in the hallways.
+Jerry’s nature-inspired pieces — flowers, vines, leaves — add a warm and inviting atmosphere to spaces throughout the hospital, such as near patient elevators, in the hallways and in our main lobby.
 Strategic lighting helps to showcase the works and subtly draw the eye.

 “The presence of art and good design has a power in it,” Jerry said.
 “When you put art in place you empower people and you remind them that they’re human.”

-When the project is complete, 29 glass pieces will be installed throughout the Mary Free Bed campus, with 12 placed in the West Addition.
+When the project is complete, 29 glass pieces will be installed throughout the Mary Free Bed campus, with 12 placed in the inpatient hospital.
+Read more about Jerry’s work, here.

 Colorful Surprises in Unexpected Places